Roy S Grimes

 I got my Technician license in 2009, and my General Class license in 2010.
 In 2015, I got my Amateur Extra Class license.

 For portable digital, I have several Android programs--DroidPSK, RTTY, SSTV, etc.,by Wolphi Solutions.
-The software communicates from my tablet tomy radio via an interface and allows me to do digital while portable.
+The software communicates from my Nexus tablet or Android phone tomy radio via an interface and allows me to do digital while portable.

 I've worked in several different careers over the years.
 I worked in photography for about 11 years.
 I've been a volunteer and paid firefighter, volunteer EMT and a corrections officer.
 I eventually went to graduate school and spent many years working in higher education and with public schools.
 Right now, I work for G4S Secure Solutionsin the security department at the GM Corvette Assembly Plant, until "hopefully" one day I can at least semi-retire.
-I've been married a long time, with kids and grandkids, and lots of pets.
+I've been married 20 years (met herin 1990 and we got married in 1997), with 3 kids and 2 grandkids, and lots of pets.

 Anyway, that is about it for me.
 Hope you have a great day, and good DX!